aggregat4/dendriform/README.md

 1. Implement fancier UNDO for text: if I ever want fancier undo like in sublime text (on whitespace boundaries) then I need to actually handle direct keydown events and determine the input events myself because here I can no longer (easily) discern between single character updates and some larger input events like pasting or CTRL+BACKSPACE
 1. Implement a cleanup process that periodically sweeps the tree and collects incorrectly hung nodes in a LOST+FOUND node?
 1. Implement a data saving error handler so we can do a reasonable number of retries or recovery for any update on the repository, but in the end of penultimate failure, notify the caller of this and have the tree track the lost updates in a separate space
 1. Implement custom debouncing/queueing for rename updates: just track the latest rename value, then periodically with setInterval, persist this change and also when performing another action like splitting, persist this change.
-The current system looks good, but can run into conflicted updates in the data store
+The current system looks good, but can run into conflicted updates in the data store.
+1. Performance is going to be shit with bigger trees: we always reload the entire tree on structural changes, this is easier to implement but very inefficient.

 ## Ideas